confidence-duku/bakaano-hydro/docs/_build/html/_sources/model_configuration.rst.txt

 ----------------------

 - Area normalization is handled automatically in preprocessing.
+- You can disable area normalization via ``area_normalize=False`` in the training, evaluation, and simulation APIs.
+- Area normalization is recommended for large-scale modeling and for generalizing to unseen basins.
 - Accumulated runoff and discharge are converted to area-invariant depth (mm/day) using basin area (km²) so basins of different size are comparable.
 - Predictors and responses are log-transformed (``log1p``) after area